otherguy/docker-laravel-dev/README.md

 ## Motivation

 I use [zeit.co](https://zeit.co) and [hyper.sh](https://hyper.sh) for dev deployments that need to be accessible to clients.
-For Laravel-based applications, a Docker image is necessary since [hyper.sh](https://hyper.sh) is made specifically for Docker and [zeit.co](https://zeit.co)only natively support NodeJS.
+For Laravel-based applications, a Docker image is necessary since [hyper.sh](https://hyper.sh) is made specifically for Docker and [zeit.co](https://zeit.co) only natively support NodeJS.

 I'm not a fan of huge containers that bundle Apache, PHP, MySQL and other applications into one but I also do not want a complicated multi-container setup for a development-stage deployment because of the associated cost.